-Windows systems take up to four options with the ILO command for the vulnerability data upload.
-Users who choose to use more optional parameters must set api-server, username, and password as the environmental variables to use other options in the command.
+Windows systems take a maximum of four options with the ILO command for the vulnerability data upload.
+Users who choose to use more optional parameters need to set api-server, username, and password as the environmental variables to use other options in the command.